Danialmonachan11/UV_installation/README.md

 #  UV Installation and Virtual Environment Setup

-This guide helps with installing `uv` and creating/managing Python virtual environments.
+This guide helps with installing [UV](https://docs.astral.sh/uv/getting-started/installation/#pypi) and creating/managing Python virtual environments.
 It serves as a personal cheatsheet and a way to practice maintaining well-structured project notes.

 ## 1. Setting up the Working Directory